kim-nguyenkhn/kim-tippy/README.md

 # Kim-tippy app for CodePath

-kim-tippy is a tip calculator application for iOS.
+kim-tippy is a tip calculator application for iOS, optimized for iPhone 7.

 Submitted by: Kim H. Nguyen